drestauri/electrical-box-monitor/README.md

 String gmsec_args[] = {"subscribe", "mw-id=bolt", "server=localhost:9100"};
 ```

-Run the project and make sure it connects to the Arduino and message queue.
+Run the project and make sure it connects to the Arduino and message broker.
 Once everything works on the PC, export
 the project as a Runnable JAR file.
 Transfer the JAR file to your Raspberry Pi to a folder like
 /home/pi/Desktop/project.